During an FBA, the school team gathers information and uses it to create a plan to improve behavior. Here are the steps the team takes.

 What tends to happen right before and right after the behavior?

-The student can help provide this information, too.
+The student can provide this information, too.
 Only kids know how they feel in the moment.
-Asking the student to try to keep track of feelings and emotions could help the team.
-It can also help for the team to note the reactions from classmates.
+Asking them to keep track of feelings and emotions helps the team.
+The team might also note how classmates react.

 3. Find out the reason for the behavior.

-Using the information collected, the team makes a best guess about what’s causing the behavior.
-It’s the team’s job to figure out what the student is getting from the behavior.
+Using the information collected, the team makes their best guess about what’s causing the behavior.
 It may be that the student is trying to escape or avoid something, for example.